digitalservicebund/a2j-rechtsantragstelle/doc/adr/0024-migrate-tailwind-4.md

   - Total users no support version: 1541
   - % unsupported: 8,08%

-We also tested unsupported versions on BrowserStack.
-With production builds, the site displayed correctly without styling issues.
-However, with development builds, some styles did not render as expected.
+We tested unsupported browser versions on BrowserStack.
+In production builds, the site rendered correctly with no major styling issues.
+In development builds, however, some styles did not render as expected.
+One exception was observed on older Safari versions, where the “Jump to main content” button remained permanently visible even in production.
+Aside from this minor issue, no significant visual problems were found, and the website remained fully functional.

 ## Decision